jjc385/6A/README.md

 ## TODO list

-* compile script no longer works.
-Fix it to work with new directory structure.
-  In particular, put log and aux files in output folder
+* handouts
   * handouts need to be renamed systematically
   * handouts folder currently contains both source and output.
 Should move these files to the right places
   * handouts are not currently compiled with the compile script.
 Fix this.